the-via/website/docs/custom_ui.md

 }
 ```

+Keycodes are 16-bit values, so the value data is two bytes.
+See [Handling 16-bit Values](#handling-16-bit-values)

 ### Showing/Hiding Controls

 Sometimes good UI design requires only showing a control when another control is in a given state.
 For example, a dropdown control for a "mode" and only showing controls which are used in that "mode".